 Essentially, HDR improves the contrast between light and dark areas, while also enhancing the lighting and the appearance of the displayed colors in a way that is meant to make them more vibrant and make them seem closer to how you’d see colors in real life.

 The end result is a much more vivid image that you could easily mistake for a real-life scene, even if it is rendered in-game.

 HDR Hardware and Software Requirements

 HDR actually doesn’t require a beefy GPU, despite what you may think.
 Nvidia GPUs from the GTX 950 and onward support HDR, and so do the AMD GPUs from the R9 380 and onward.
 What’s more important to keep in mind is the ports, as the earliest versions of HDMI and DisplayPort to support HDR are HDMI 2.0 and DisplayPort 1.4.
-Other than that, the monitors needs to have either an IPS or a VA panel, since TN panels do not support HDR.
+Other than that, the monitors need to have either an IPS or a VA panel, since TN panels do not support HDR.

 On Windows, it merely needs to be enabled in the Display settings menu, which can be reached by right-clicking on the desktop and selecting it from the drop-down menu.
 The HDR option will only appear if a display that actually supports HDR is connected.
 As for consoles, it is pretty much the same deal – just navigate to the display settings of your console and enable HDR.

 But keep in mind that not all games support HDR.
 On Windows, those that do will display the option to enable HDR once the option is enabled in Windows, whereas console games will show it if the console detects an HDR display.
 Naturally, the game you’re playing or the content you’re watching needs to support HDR if you want to reap the benefits of this technology.